 New lease of life for Bruce Grove Toilets

-When the renovations are complete, the building which has been vacant since the 1970s, will be brought back to life and given a new use to add to the vibrancy of the area.
+When the renovations are complete the building will be brought back to life and give a new use to add to the vibrancy of the area.

 The High Road Strategy

-In February, the Tottenham High Road Strategy was approved by Haringey Council's Cabinet.
-This strategy sets out our long-term plans to improve Bruce Grove and Tottenham High Road.
+The Tottenham High Road Strategy sets out our long-term plans to improve Bruce Grove and Tottenham High Road.
 Bringing the former Bruce Grove toilets back to life are a key part of this.

 Already completed High Road improvement projects include the popular transformation of Holcombe Road Market, revamped shop fronts along the High Road and improved alleyways in Bruce Grove.